 - 1. 50 percent successful completion of treatment or satisfactory progress in recovery of all individuals served. - 2.
 On an annual basis, 75 percent of all individuals served will either maintain or show improvement in their level of functioning, as measured by a valid assessment tool or rating scale. - 3.
 On an annual basis, 75 percent of all individuals served will either maintain or show improvement in their parenting capacity, as measured by a valid assessment tool or rating scale. - 4.
-Upon successful completion, 95 percent of parent(s)/guardian(s) will live in a stable housing environment: - Stable housing environment is defined as: Independent Living (Alone, with Relatives, with Non-Relatives), Dependent Living (with Relatives, with Non-Relatives), Foster Care/Home (including Extended Foster Care for ages 18-21), or Supported Housing. - 5.
+Upon successful completion, 95 percent of parent(s)/quardian(s) will live in a stable housing environment:

+- Stable housing environment is defined as: Independent Living (Alone, with Relatives, with Non-Relatives), Dependent Living (with Relatives, with Non-Relatives), Foster Care/Home (including Extended Foster Care for ages 18-21), or Supported Housing. - The numerator is the sum of the number of parent(s)/guardian(s) discharged as Successful Completion during the reporting period who are living in a stable housing environment. - The denominator is the sum of the total number of parent(s)/guardian(s) discharged as Successful Completion during the reporting period. - 5.
 Upon successful completion, 95 percent of parent(s)/guardian(s) will have stable employment: - Stable employment is defined as: Active military, overseas; Active military, USA; Full-time; Unpaid Family Worker (A family member who works at least 15 hours or more a week without pay in a family-operated enterprise); Part-time; Retired; Homemaker (Manages household for family members); Student; or Disabled.
-Note: If an individual refuses to work because they are making money through illegal activities, they must be coded as Unemployed. - 6.
-Regardless of the discharge reason, all individuals served shall have an average length of stay of 120 days or more.
+Note: If an individual refuses to work because they are making money through illegal activities, they must be coded as Unemployed. - The numerator is the sum of the number of eligible parent(s)/guardian(s) discharged as Successful Completion during the reporting period who have stable employment. - The denominator is the sum of the total number of eligible parent(s)/guardian(s) discharged as Successful Completion during the reporting period. - 6.
+On an annual basis, all individuals discharged shall have an average length of stay of 120 days or more: - The numerator is the total number of days from the enrollment date to discharge date. - The denominator is the total number of individuals discharged during the reporting period.